albycom/alby-swift-sdk/README.md

 ## Prerequisites
 1. Make sure you have an Alby account - if you don't, go to https://alby.com and create one.
 2. Get your brand id - this is an organization id that represents your brand
+3. Get your widget id = this is a unique id that you can get in the widgets embed page inside the alby UI.
-3. Import the alby widget `import AlbyWidget`
+4. Import the alby widget `import AlbyWidget`

 ## Components